 Using Delaunay triangulation to generate the base navmesh

 The best way to generate a navmesh is called Delaunay triangulation.
-With a dynamic demo, this must be done in real-time; however, Delaunay triangulation is cheap to compute and can easily process thousands of vertices in only a few ms, even on less powerful hardware.
-Moreover, you don't need to implement Delaunay triangulation from scratch; there are many libraries, in every language, ready to be used.
-Also, most of them are small, self contained, and REALLY optimized.
+Delaunay triangulation is cheap to compute and can easily process thousands of vertices in only a few ms, even on less powerful hardware.
+Moreover, you don't need to implement it from scratch; there are many libraries, in every language, ready to be used.
+Most of them are small, self contained, and really optimized.

 The Rust Delaunay triangulation crates are: delaunator, cdt, and spade.
 Spade has a document comparing the features between each of them.
 Of those three, spade is the most feature-rich.

-In this demo, I'm using delaunator because it is the most simple.
+In this demo, I'm using delaunator because it is the simplest.
 The source code consists of a single file with approximately 600 lines of code.
 However, this simplicity comes with limitations, as detailed in the Limitations & Steps Forward section.

-Using delaunator, the generation is done by building a list of points (also called vertices), and the calling the triangulate function:
+Using delaunator, the generation is done by building a list of points (also called vertices), and then calling the triangulate function:

 pub fn triangulate(points: &[Point]) -> Triangulation

-When working with sprites, first add all the corners of the world and then, for each sprite with collisions, add the bounding box coordinates.
-We're also saving the bounding boxes of each one of those sprites, we will need them to remove the unreachable nodes in the following steps.
+When working with sprites, first add the limits of the world and then, for each sprite that has collisions, add the bounding box coordinates.
+We also save the bounding boxes for each of these sprites as we will need them to remove unreachable nodes in the subsequent steps.

 Understanding the triangulation output